top of page

 because you've learned how to wake up."

-Editors have a different life than authors.
+Editors have a different life from authors.
 While our names may appear in the acknowledgment section of a book, they do not show on the front cover.
 Our picture is not the one on the back of the jacket.
-Editors are behind-the-scenes, and this is where I like to remain.
+Editors are behind the scenes, and this is where I like to remain.

 But still, editors need something to look forward to every morning; a reason to feel it's going to be a great day.